 The Speed of Change

 What is the best approach to change?
 Is it to move quickly and jump into action or should we pause and carefully craft a plan?
-Long-term planning is important and we should be thinking through efficient and effective ways to take action, but in adopting a slower and more incremental approach, we forget about something important – momentum.
+Long-term planning is important and we should think through efficient and effective ways to take action.
+But in adopting a slower and more incremental approach, we forget about something important – momentum.